natareo/assembly-workshop-2021/_episodes/14-next-steps.md

 To learn more about threads, read about [Spider](https://urbit.org/docs/userspace/threads/overview) in the docs and examine `ted/example-fetch.hoon` in your own Urbit.
 Threading is particular useful for handling complicated IO outside of an agent without compromising the agent's internal state.

+### Concrete Next Steps

+1. Talk to everyone here.
+Find out what's going on, what folks are working on, and how you can plug into the bigger picture.
+2. Identify new ways to use what Urbit offers within your sphere of influence and responsibility.
+3. Just start making things!
+Lots of small projects are helpful for you to grow and become comfortable with the shifts in mental model and frame that Urbit affords.

 ##  Joining the Urbit Developer Community

 ### Discovery